ralphje/imagemounter/README.md

 imagemounter is a command-line utility and Python package to ease the mounting and unmounting of EnCase, Affuse and dd disk images.
 It supports mounting disk images using xmount (with optional RW cache), affuse and ewfmount;
-detecting DOS, BSD, Sun, Mac and GPT volume systems; mounting Ext, UFS, LUKS and NTFS volumes; detecting (nested) LVM volume systems and mounting its subvolumes; and reconstructing RAID arrays.
+detecting DOS, BSD, Sun, Mac and GPT volume systems; mounting Ext, XFS, UFS, LUKS and NTFS volumes; detecting (nested) LVM volume systems and mounting its subvolumes; and reconstructing RAID arrays.

 In its default mode, imagemounter will try to start mounting the base image on a temporary mount point, detect the volume system and then mount each volume seperately.
 If it fails finding a volume system,